 Development and Planning

 A Development Permit is needed for most new construction or changes of use to an existing property.
-Development permits within the Town of Three Hills are governed by the Municipal Government Act (Part 17 – Division 5 Land Use) and the Land Use Bylaw, whereby the Development Officer or Municipal Planning Commission (MPC) is authorized as the development authority.
-Development permits are not required (as long as they meet the minimum standards contained in the land use bylaw and are a permitted use within the land use district - check the Land Use Bylaw or speak to the Development Officer for further clarification) for:
+Development permits within the Town of Three Hills are governed by the Municipal Government Act (Part 17 – Division 5 Land Use) and the Land Use Bylaw 1458-20, whereby the Development Officer or Municipal Planning Commission (MPC) is authorized as the development authority as per Bylaw 1472-20.

-Discretionary uses are those that may be considered appropriate on a particular site; however, depending on the nature of the application, and the type of development surrounding the site in question, a discretionary use may be deemed inappropriate for that site by the Development Authority, and the permit may not be approved.
-Section 642 (2) of the Act indicates that a municipality may issue a permit to an applicant for a discretionary use.
-It is not obliged to approve the development.
+Discretionary Uses: are those that may be considered appropriate on a particular site; however, depending on the nature of the application, and the type of development surrounding the site in question, a discretionary use may be deemed inappropriate for that site by the Development Authority, and the permit may not be approved.
+Section 642 (2) of the Act indicates that a municipality may issue a permit to an applicant for a discretionary use however it is not obliged to approve the development.